 The most effective malware remover, with deep scans and daily updates to find the latest threats

 If you suspect a malware infection, Malwarebytes Anti-Malware should be your first port of call.
 It’s updated daily, so you can trust it to identify and remove new threats the minute they appear.

 The first time you install Malwarebytes Anti-Malware, you’re given a 14-day trial of the premium edition, which includes preventative tools like real-time scanning and specific protection from ransomware.
 After two weeks, it reverts to the basic free version.
 This has to be activated manually, but is still a top-notch security tool.
 We recommend running it at least once a week to check or any nasties that you haven't noticed, or if you notice that your web browser has suddenly started acting strangely (likely a result of adware).

 Last year, Malwarebytes bought Adwcleaner, which – as its name suggests – targets and removes annoying programs that hijack your browser by changing your homepage, resetting your default search engine, or adding unwanted toolbars.
-It’s also available free, and along with Anti-Malware, is a great addition to your malware-removal toolkit.
+It’s also available free, and along with Anti-Malware, is a great addition to your security toolkit.

 If you’re thinking about replacing your antivirus software, check out Bitdefender Antivirus Free Edition.
-It has a dedicated anti-malware engine to help you avoid an infection in the first place, and effectively mops up any existing problems.
+It has a dedicated anti-malware engine to help you avoid an infection in the first place, and mop up any existing problems.

 One of BitDefender’s best features is the ability to scan files or folders that look a bit suspicious by simply dragging and dropping them onto its home screen (it might be a good idea to do this with your Downloads folder if you’ve noticed some funny business lately).
-Any unpleasantness detected by the anti-malware engine will be swiftly quarantined, and can be disposed of at your leisure.
+Any unpleasantness detected by the malware removal engine will be swiftly quarantined, and can be disposed of at your leisure.